In this article:

 Your company name must be unique and can't be exactly or similar to the name of another registered company's name.
-You can search on Companies House register to see if a name's been taken.
+You can search using Companies House Name Availability Checker to see if a name's been taken.
 If the name is too similar, the company would be rejected.

 If you already owned XYZ Ltd and wanted to form XYZ GB Ltd this would be possible.
 You would just need to create a supporting document detailing your ownership or directorship of the original company.

 Companies House will accept the following punctuation, signs and symbols marks:

 - 0, 1, 2, 3, 4, 5, 6, 7, 8 or 9

 - full stop (.), comma (,), colon (:), semi-colon (;) or hyphen (-)

 Choosing a business name if you're self employed

 A business name when you're self employed is not the same as choosing one for a limited company.
 The sole trader business name must not use 'LTD' or 'Limited', 'PLC', 'LLP' etc., in the business name.
 Read the rules for naming your business.